-The second line of argument is, of course, perfectly tenable, but once again throws all of the strain on to the question of the relative weights of justice and particular value in any particular case.
-If Cohen is not willing to commit to the lexical priority of justice, then the possibility of trade-offs between justice and particular value is maintained.
+The second line of argument is, of course, perfectly tenable, but once again throws all of the strain on to the question of the relative weights of justice and PV in any particular case.
+If Cohen is not willing to commit to the lexical priority of justice, then the possibility of trade-offs between justice and PV is maintained.
 But this position must surely contradict the stated separation between conservatism and justice.
-Or to put the matter more positively, having recognized particular value, and adopted the general position of allowing trade-offs with other types of value,

-Cohen seems to be required to accept that the conservative disposition will sometimes count against reforms that offer increased justice.
-Naturally, Cohen can maintain that the appropriate weightings of justice and particular values should be such as to favour justice in most such cases, but since he explicitly resists the discussion of relative weights of values in any all-things-considered evaluation, he cannot offer any argument in support of this claim.
+Or to put the matter more positively, having recognized PV, and adopted the general position of allowing trade-offs with other categories of value, Cohen seems to be required to accept that the conservative disposition may sometimes count against reforms that offer increased justice.
+Naturally, Cohen can maintain that the appropriate weightings of justice and PV should be such as to favour justice in most such cases, but since he explicitly resists the discussion of relative weights of values in any all-things-considered evaluation, he cannot offer any detailed argument in support of this claim.

-In the last two sub-sections we have seen that the argument for the recognition of particular value as a distinctively conservative value suffers from a number of problems surrounding the logic of the relationship between particular value and other values.
-Both in terms of the relationship between particular value and the possibility of forms of non-utilitarian pluralist value aggregation and more specifically in terms of the relationship between conservatism and justice, we have noted that Cohen's position seems to involve inconsistencies or otherwise be based on assertions about forms of value aggregation that are independent of the central idea of particular value.
-In order to focus on that central idea, and strip away issues of value aggregation, we now offer a reformulation of the central idea in terms of state-relative valuation.
+In the last two sub-sections we have seen that the argument for the recognition of PV as a distinctively conservative value suffers from a number of problems surrounding the logic of the relationship between PV and other values.
+Both in terms of the relationship between PV and the possibility of forms of non-utilitarian pluralist value aggregation and more specifically in terms of the relationship between conservatism and justice, we have noted that Cohen's position seems to involve inconsistencies or otherwise be based on assertions about forms of value aggregation that are independent of the central idea of particular value.
+In order to focus on that central idea, and strip away issues of value aggregation, we now offer a reformulation of the central idea of a distinctively conservative value in terms of state-relative valuation.